Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 Repeat the message to spam.

 ### #C15:
-Set MB instead of message.
+Set MB instead of the message.

 ### #C16:
-Port scann an ip.
+Port scan an IP.

 ### #C17:
-Port scann an domain.
+Port scan a domain.

 ### #C18:
 Activate the stress-testing-mode.